rue-a/github-zenodo-integration/documentation/index.md

 title: "tldr"
 permalink: /
 ---
+> [!ABSTRACT]

-*These pages describe the intricacies of the [GitHub-Zenodo-Integration feature](https://help.zenodo.org/docs/profile/linking-accounts/).*
+> These pages describe the intricacies of the [GitHub-Zenodo-Integration feature](https://help.zenodo.org/docs/profile/linking-accounts/).

 ## In a Nutshell